 Time to pull out the Chandler dance.

 Why am I so excited?
-Because it is downright terrifying to edit a Wikipedia page with the thought that a moderator (or mods as they’re affectionately referred to as) is lurking around their territory and could strike out at any moment and go “no!
+Because it is downright terrifying to edit a Wikipedia page with the thought that a moderator (or mods as they’re affectionately referred to) is lurking around their territory and can strike out at any moment and go “no!
 Not good enough!”

 Anyway, I added a total of maybe 150 words, because that’s all I felt confident enough to write; but while researching for the Asian Americans section in the Second Generation Immigrants stub, I found out that there’s a wealth of information that could have been written about on that page.
 I also learned, however, the importance of hypertextuality: the ability to link to other Wikipedia pages within the article was so crucial to elaborating on a hypothetically unfamiliar term that didn’t have the relevancy to be elaborated on in the same article.